manuelz120/hackvent-2020/18/solution.md

 # HV20.18 Santa's lost home

-For this challenge, we get Santas compressend and ecrypt-encrpyted home partition.
+For this challenge, we get Santa's compressed and ecrypt-encrpyted home partition.
 Our goal is to restore his data and get the flag.
-However, the backup is somehow corrupted and we only know that the password should contain Santas name.
+However, the backup is somehow corrupted and we only know that the password should contain Santa's name.

 As I am not very familiar with [eCryptfs](https://www.ecryptfs.org/) and potential techniques to recover the keys for it, I did some research first and found and interesting article that describes how this could be done: https://research.kudelskisecurity.com/2015/08/25/how-to-crack-ubuntu-disk-encryption-and-passwords/

 I decided to just try my luck and followed the instructions from the article.
-To do this, we have to get acess to the `wrapped-passphrase` file, which contains some sort of password hash and fault, so the decrypting program can verify if the user specified password was correct.
+To do this, we have to get access to the `wrapped-passphrase` file, which contains some sort of password hash and fault, so the decrypting program can verify if the user specified password was correct.
 However, on our image I was not able to find this file.
 Probably this is the important file that went missing before Santa did the backup.
 Unfortunately, it seems like the `wrapped-passphrase` file is a hard-requirement when performing this attack, so I decided to dig a little bit deeper.

 From the article I learned that the magic bytes for this type of file are `\x3a\x02`, so I used `binwalk` to search for them in the image.
 This gave me three findings, which I later on manually checked in an hexeditor to see if they actually could be the `wrapped-passphrase` file: